 3. Eckel RH, Jakicic JM, Ard JD, et al. 2013 AHA/ACC Guideline on Lifestyle Management to Reduce Cardiovascular Risk: A Report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol; online ahead of print November 12, 2013.

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Hypertension

 Keywords: Coronary Artery Disease, Ischemic Attack, Transient, Follow-Up Studies, Comorbidity, Peripheral Arterial Disease, Risk Factors, Primary Prevention, Calcium, Cholesterol, Renal Dialysis, Risk Assessment, Patient Preference, Hypertension, Stroke, Myocardial Infarction, Acute Coronary Syndrome, Risk Reduction Behavior, Ankle Brachial Index, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Medication Adherence, Secondary Prevention, Blood Glucose, Heart Failure, Smoking Cessation, Diabetes Mellitus